tom-90/RROx/plugins/map/README.md

 ### Teleporting

-It is possible to teleport to any engine, caboose industry, firewood depot, water tower or sandhouse by clicking on it and clicking on `Teleport Here`.
+It is possible to teleport to any engine, caboose, waycar, industry, firewood depot, coaling tower, water tower or sandhouse by clicking on it and clicking on `Teleport Here`.
 It is also possible to right-click anywhere on the map and choosing `Teleport Here`.

 ### Setting Money & XP